praneeth132006/Network-Tracking-Using-Wireshark-And-Google-Maps/README.md

 python main.py capture.pcap
 ```

-After running, open the output KML file in Google Maps and explore the visualized network traffic points.
+- Then open the `.kml` file on Google Maps, and `traffic2_report.html` in your browser for analytics.

 ***

-## Project Structure

-- `main.py` — Main Python script for parsing PCAP and generating KML.
-- `GeoLiteCity.dat` — GeoIP database file for IP to location translation.
-- `README.md` — Project documentation.
-- Any other dependencies or scripts
+## Output Files Overview

+- **KML File:** Plot IP geolocations graphically on Google Maps; inspect global network flows interactively.
+- **traffic2_report.html:**
+    - Interactive dashboard with summary statistics, search/filter capability, sortable tables showing timestamps, IP addresses, ports, protocols, services, and locations.
+Useful for investigations and presentations.

 ***

-## Challenges Faced

-- Parsing PCAP files reliably across different network interfaces.
-- Accurate geolocation mapping of IP addresses.
-- Handling a large volume of network packets efficiently.
-- Generating precise KML output compatible with Google Maps.
+## Best Practices and Precautions

+- Disable any VPNs while capturing, or IP geolocations may be inaccurate.
+- Only use public IPs for location mapping; internal/private IPs will not resolve meaningfully.
+- Consider administrative privileges to ensure Wireshark can access all interfaces.

 ***
-## Precausions
-- Make sure that VPNs are turned off
-- Should use pulic ip instead of private ip address

-***

-## Contributing
+## Contribution

-Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
-Please follow the existing code style and provide clear documentation.
+Contributions are welcomed!
+Fork this repository, enhance the code, and submit a pull request.
+Please write clear commit messages and add/update documentation as needed.